Witness LH (Canada)This page contains information on Witness LH for veterinary use.

 For Distinguishing Ovariectomized Bitches/queens

-A line appears at the area marked “2” which is of similar or greater intensity than the control line “3”.
-This positive result in a bitch or queen that is not in estrus indicates that the ovaries have been removed.
-Repeat the test in 2 hours with a fresh sample to confirm.
-However, if estrus is suspected, repeat the test in 24 hours with a fresh sample.
+If a line appears at the area marked “2” which is similar to or greater intensity than control line “3”, the positive result indicates the ovaries have been removed from the bitch or queen.
+To rule out that this positive result is due to brief episodic LH pulses in a sexually intact female, the test should be repeated in 2 hours with a fresh sample.
+If estrus is suspected, a positive result should be confirmed by repeating the test in 24 hours or more with a fresh sample.
+Subsequent test results from ovariectomized animals should remain positive.

 COMMONLY ASKED QUESTIONS REGARDING OVULATION TIMING